Saints take Michigan center Ruiz with 24th pick in NFL draft

 It appeared that a playmaking linebacker or receiver could help New Orleans most.

-Five receivers were taken before the Saints' selection, but those still available at pick 24 included Arizona State's Brandon Aiyuk, who was taken 25th overall by San Francisco, and Clemson's Tee Higgins.
+Five receivers were taken before the Saints' selection, but those still available at pick 24 included Arizona State's Brandon Aiyuk, who was taken 25th overall by San Francisco, and Clemson's Tee Higgins, who was not selected in the first round.

 Instead, New Orleans went with Ruiz, who joins an offense that ranked ninth in the NFL last season, averaging 373.9 yards per game, including 265.3 yards through the air and 108.6 yards on the ground.

-Note: This story has been corrected to reflect that the Chargers traded up to take New England's 23rd overall pick, not 22nd.